 In recent years, there has been a resurgence of interest in socialist ideas, particularly among younger generations.
 This is partly due to growing concerns about income inequality, climate change, and the perceived failures of neoliberal capitalism.
 Democratic socialist movements have gained traction in countries around the world, advocating for policies like universal healthcare, free college tuition, and a Green New Deal.

 While communism as a state ideology has largely declined since the collapse of the Soviet Union, some communist parties still exist and continue to advocate for revolutionary change.
-In addition, some scholars and activists have revisited Marxist theory to analyze contemporary issues like globalization, financialization, and the rise of automation.
+But in addition, some scholars and activists have revisited Marxist theory to analyze contemporary issues like globalization, financialization, and the rise of automation.
 They argue that Marx's insights are still relevant for understanding the dynamics of capitalism in the 21st century.

 The rise of digital technologies has also sparked debates about the future of socialism and communism.
 Some argue that the internet and social media can be used to promote socialist values and organize collective action.
 Others warn about the potential for these technologies to be used for surveillance, manipulation, and the erosion of privacy.